 20. Extinction (2018)

 Directed by Ben Young, this 2018 film stars Michael Pena and Lizzy Caplan in the leading roles.
 Pena plays a man called Peter who is subject to vivid and horrific dreams where he sees his loved ones are confronted by aliens who have invaded the earth.
-Worried, Peter visits a psychiatrist where he meets another man who is having similar dreams.
+Worried, Peter visits a psychiatrist, where he meets another man who is having similar dreams.
 The city is attacked that very day, and a string of events follow, which makes us question what we have been seeing for so long.
-Peter also reveals secrets about himself which were totally unexpected when the movie began.
+Peter also reveals secrets about himself, which were unexpected when the movie began.
 ‘Extinction’ has some solid performances and an amazing revelation in the end, but it has been criticized for its formulaic nature.
+You may watch it here.

 19. The Cloverfield Paradox (2018)